oKatanaaa/Attention-is-all-you-need-Pytorch/README.md

 ## Distributed training details

 I use dummy DataParallel from PyTorch and turns out that it sufficient for this case.
 Since the tensors are not large (simply contain token indices), there is not much of data transfer overhead and we get sweet over 90% GPU utilization.
-Though I had to make some tweeks to the model code because the output tensor wouldn't fit in GPUs' memory (which 30 GB btw!) as it had shape of [batch size, seq len, ~80000] which is stupidly large.
+Though I had to make some tweeks to the model code because the output tensor wouldn't fit in GPUs' memory (which is 30 GB btw!) as it had shape of [batch size, seq len, ~80000] which is stupidly large.
 I decided to make loss computation a part of the model so that each GPU processes its own part of data and spits out a loss scalar.
 That does not violate anything related to training dynamics, so don't you worry.

 ## Trained model